applied-science/js-interop/README.md

 performant and useful but they do not offer a Clojure-centric api.
 Keys need to be passed in as strings, and return values from mutations are not amenable to threading.
 The `goog.object` namespace has published breaking changes as recently as [2017](https://github.com/google/closure-library/releases/tag/v20170910).

 One third-party library commonly recommended for JavaScript interop is [cljs-oops](https://github.com/binaryage/cljs-oops).
-This solves the renaming problem and is highly performant, but the string-oriented api diverges far from Clojure norms.
+This solves the renaming problem and is highly performant, but the string-oriented api diverges from Clojure norms.

 Neither library lets you choose to allow a given key to be renamed.
 For that, you must fall back to host-interop (dot) syntax, which has a different API, so the structure of your code may need to change based on unrelated compiler issues.